Joanne Cardsley: Manipulating the Lovedays

 Collins was upset with the storyline because he believed the Lovedays were a great family whose love could be seen on-screen.
 He had expected them to "live happily ever after".
 But Collins was happy with the opportunity to portray the drama Joanne and Louis' affair created.
 Boatswain said that the scenario of her best friend Joanne and husband Louis having an affair would leave her devastated.
 Writers began to escalate drama and make Joanne's schemes more extreme.
 Simone plans to watch her son Zack Loveday (Duayne Boachie) play an important football match.
 But Joanne becomes jealous and steals notes Simone has prepared for a legal presentation.
 Simone has to miss the match to rewrite her notes.
 Later Joanne locks Simone in her van and invites herself to stay with the Lovedays claiming her boiler is broken.
 With Simone trapped in her van she takes over a romantic meal Louis had prepared for his wife.
-When Louis and Simone argue Joanne seizes the opportunity to try and seduce him again.
+When Louis and Simone argue Joanne seizes the opportunity to try to seduce him again.
 Having failed once again Joanne decides she needs to gain more leverage on Louis and jumps in front of his car.
 Louis is left fearing that he has killed Joanne, but she is later discharged from hospital.
 Joanne keeps the fact Louis was driving a secret from Simone giving her another secret to use against him.

 Hollyoaks then began promoting a story in which Zack would be unfaithful with a mystery woman.
 Theresa McQueen (Jorgie Porter) catches her boyfriend and the woman having sex.
 The show refused to make the identity of the female public.
 When the episode was broadcast it was revealed to be Joanne in another scheme.
 Boachie told Sarah Ellis of Inside Soap that his character is "devastated" to be caught with Joanne.
 He finds it "really embarrassing" and asks Theresa to keep it a secret.
 Simone finds Joanne's bra hidden behind her sofa and realises that she has slept with Zack.
 She orders Joanne to move out and later throws pasta sauce over her.
 This prompts Joanne to reveal that Louis was driving the car that ran her over.